 2) you enjoy fellowship with a blues-buddy (in this case, a guitarist)

-3) the groove is addictive and gets pretty women to dance
+3) the groove is addictive and gets people to dance

 4) fresh air is healthy; the instrument thrusts you out into the world